Adnan Chilwan: Career

 Chilwan spent most of his early career in management positions at a wide range of Islamic and conventional banks in the Gulf region, including HSBC, Dubai Bank, Abu Dhabi Islamic Bank, and Mashreq.
 He began work for Dubai Islamic Bank in 2008, first serving as the Chief of Retail Banking and later as the Deputy Chief Executive Officer.
 In 2010, he became a founding member of the board of directors for the Sharia-compliant Emirates Real Estate Investment Trust, a joint venture between Dubai Islamic Bank and Eiffel Management.

 Chilwan was appointed as chief executive of Dubai Islamic Bank in July 2013.
-Abdulla al Hamli, who had been the bank's CEO for five years, was appointed to the position of Managing Director.
 By November 2013, the bank's net profit was up 33.5% compared to the previous nine-month period.
 By 2014, the bank had 1.4 million customers and 86 branches across the UAE.

 As GCEO, Chilwan indicated that his long-term goal is for the international operations of the bank to compose about 10 to 15% of the total revenue.
 He helped develop the SME Business Solutions Initiative, a Sharia-compliant line of financial products and services for SMEs.

-Recognition and awards

-In 2014, Arabian Business named him to its list of the Gulf Cooperation Council's 100 Most Powerful Indians, and the Global Islamic Finance Awards named him the Islamic Banker of the Year.
-He was also ranked 11th in Forbes Middle Easts 2014 list of the Top Indian Leaders in the Arab World.